18 email marketing performance metrics for improved campaign tracking

 1

-Play with your email frequency to find the right cadence for your newsletter.
-Overwhelming subscribers with too many emails can send them running for the unsubscribe button.
+Find the right sending cadence for your newsletter: Overwhelming subscribers with too many emails can send them running for the unsubscribe button.

 -